Michel Rémon & Associés - Portrait

 Statement

-By Marie-Claude RichardProject Director.
+By Marie-Claude RichardProject Director from 1985 to 2023

 If I were to describe Michel Rémon, I would say that he’s a man who is very attached to what is concrete, to matter, to the earth.
 His feet are firmly planted on the ground, he designs space first with his body and his senses.
 He will sometimes build an environment of sensations before he puts together a drawing.
 This is how the ideas of an atmosphere (the wood atrium of the National Institute of Solar Energy), or of a particular place (the gently sloping hall of the University of Cergy-Pontoise) or of a framed view are born.